 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-If you want more pumpkin madness, check out my Pumpkin Bisquick Pancakes or Pumpkin Avocado Toast for easy weekend breakfast ideas.
-Both of these will help you use up any leftover canned pumpkin puree.
+If you want more pumpkin recipes, check out Pumpkin Custard, Pumpkin Spice Donuts, Pumpkin Bisquick Pancakes, or Pumpkin Avocado Toast.
+These pumpkin desserts and breakfast recipes will all help you use up any leftover pumpkin puree from a can of pumpkin.

 This pumpkin spice mug cake recipe calls for a few ingredients you may already have in your baking stash in the pantry.